Residual bulk viscosity of a disordered 2D electron gas: Bulk viscosity within SCBA

 where $1/\tau_{\rm tr,2} = 1/\tau_0-1/\tau_2$ denotes the inverse second transport time.

-In the case of a weak magnetic field, $\omega_c\tau_0\ll 1$, the general expression \eqref{eq:main:result} can be drastically simplified.
+In the case of a weak magnetic field, $\omega_c\tau_0{{\ll}}1$, the general expression \eqref{eq:main:result} can be drastically simplified.
 To the first order in the Dingle parameter $\delta$ we find

 Here $\mathcal{F}_T=(2\pi^2T/\omega_c)/\sinh(2\pi^2T/\omega_c)$ and $\Omega=2\pi \omega/\omega_c$ describe the temperature and frequency dependence of the Shubnikov--de Haas-type oscillations of the bulk viscosity, respectively.
 The real part of the bulk viscosity as a function of the frequency and the chemical potential in the case of a weak magnetic field is shown on Fig.~\ref{Figure:zeta}(c) and (d).
 We mention that the amplitude of oscillations of $\Re\zeta(\omega)$ decays with the frequency as $\sim \omega^{-1}$, while at zero frequency the amplitude of oscillations of $\Re\zeta$ with the chemical potential is independent of $\mu$.
-This amplitude is enhanced by the factor $\sim 1/(\omega_c\tau_0)$ in comparison with oscillations of the density of states.
+At zero temperature this amplitude is enhanced by the factor $\sim 1/(\omega_c\tau_0)$ in comparison with oscillations of the density of states.
 Therefore, the Shubnikov--de Haas-type oscillations in the bulk viscosity are stronger than in the longitudinal conductivity \cite{DMP,RevModPhys-ZudovPolyakovDmitriev} and the shear viscosity \cite{Our-PRL}.
+Finite temperature suppresses the amplitude of oscillations of $\zeta$ with frequency and the chemical potential, see Fig. \ref{Figure:zeta}.

-Now we consider the case of a strong magnetic field, $\omega_c\tau_0\gg 1$, in which Landau levels are well separated.
+Now we consider the case of a strong magnetic field, $\omega_c\tau_0{{\gg}} 1$, in which Landau levels are well separated.
 Then in the limit of zero frequency the general result \eqref{eq:main:result:00} can be reduced to the following expression,